luxmedia/LM-Foundation/README.md

 - I changed the indentation to 4 spaces instead of 2 spaces.
 This settings proved to be the best coding environment for me using widescreen displays.

 - The jeet.gs grid framework is integrated as a support for situations, where the foundation grid framework will not work flawlessly, e.g. in the _productlisting.styl!
+- There is an Internet Explorer 8 Fallback functionality implemented!
+Simply use the `$ie8` stylus variable (`true` for ie) which can be used in every .styl for conditional stylings only for ie8.
+The Grunt build system compiles two different files: a "normal" `styles.css` and an `ie8.css`.

 Namespace:
 -----------